Kauai: The Food that Keeps Me Coming Back

 They also have great homemade deserts.
 Each day there is something different so be sure to ask what the desert of the day is.
 No trip to Kauai is complete without one (or more) stop off at Mark’s Place.
 There are 2 or 3 picnic tables outside if you want to eat there, but really you can’t beat taking it to go, grabbing some pie at Right Slice and eating it at the beach… (Yelp)

-Puakea Grill: (NEW) It is not a coincidence I put Puakea Grill right after Mark’s place.
+Puakea Grill: It is not a coincidence I put Puakea Grill right after Mark’s place.
 Apparently the chef at Puakea used to work at Mark’s.
 And Puakea is really, really great.
 This is the cafe attached to the Puakea Golf course–and has table service.
-Think Mark’s but the menu is DEEP.
+Think Mark’s but sit down and the menu is DEEP.
 Saimin, burgers, Smoked meats, salads, poke, plate lunches….there’s so much to order and beer on tap.

 This is not the menu, this is just the specials board, Jan 2024.